tandica/rhcsa/accessing-network-storage/offering-an-nfs-share.md

 # Offering an NFS share
 ## Exercise 24-1

-This exercise has some steps to se4t up an NFS server.
+This exercise has some steps to set up an NFS server.

 ### Step 1: Set up the files/directories that will be shared.